-Advantages over Traditional Dentures
+Advantages over Conventional Dentures

-As traditional dentures are held in place with suction, they may become loose, which could cause embarrassment and even physical discomfort and soreness as they rub against the gums.
+As conventional dentures are held in place with suction, they may become loose, which could cause embarrassment and even physical discomfort and soreness as they rub against the gums.
 Speaking and eating can also be awkward with dentures that just won’t stay in place.

-- Fasten the denture securely in place
+- The Overdenture fastens securely in place (ie; snaps-on)

 - Improve appearance and self-esteem